-The Company includes equity, comprised of issued capital stock, warrant capital, contributed surplus and deficit, in the definition of capital.
+The Company includes equity, comprised of issued capital stock, warrant capital, contributed surplus, equity component of convertible debentures, share subscription proceeds received in advance and deficit, in the definition of capital.

 The Company's primary objective with respect to its capital management is to ensure that it has sufficient cash resources to further develop and market its digital media distribution systems, and to maintain its ongoing operations.
 To secure the additional capital necessary to pursue these plans, the Company may attempt to raise additional funds through the issuance of equity and warrants, debt or by securing strategic partners.